tatsuyax25/Project-1-Connect-Four/README.md

 1. Adding some design.

-2. Updating a bit of JavaScript
+2. Updating a bit more of JavaScript.